pinax/pinax-submissions/README.rst

 pinax-submissions
 -------------------

 pinax-submissions is an app for proposing and reviewing submissions.
+It was pulled from Symposion.

 Running the Tests